Application Process for the 2015-2017 Fellowships

 The Mellon Fellowship is for scholarship across boundaries

 Thanks to the generous support of the Mellon Foundation, MIT's School of Humanities, Arts, and Social Sciences awards two fellowships each year to promising young scholars working at the intersection of humanities disciplines, or between the humanities and other disciplines.
 This Fellowship is especially intended for scholars who work in more than one specialty within the humanities, or bridging from the humanities with other disciplines.

 Terms of Appointment

-The School of Humanities, Arts, and Social Sciences has four departments participating in this search: Comparative Media Studies/Writing, Literature, Foreign Languages and Literatures, Music and Theater Arts.
+The School of Humanities, Arts, and, Social Sciences has four departments participating in this search: Comparative Media Studies/Writing, Literature, Foreign Languages and Literatures, Music and Theater Arts.
 Applicants must designate one of the four academic units in which they would like to be located.
-Appointments will be for two years, effective July 1, 2014.
-Fellows will teach one course in Spring 2015 and one per semester the following year, and will be in residence at MIT during this time.
-Salary will be $61,500 per year with standard benefits, and each Fellow will receive a research fund of $1,000 to cover travel and other costs associated with research and professional development.
+Appointments will be for two years, effective July 1, 2015.
+Fellows will teach one course in Spring 2016 and one per semester the following academic year, and will be in residence at MIT during this time.
+The salary will be $63,000 per year with standard benefits, and each Fellow will receive a research fund of $1,000 to cover travel and other costs associated with research and professional development.

 Eligibility and Selection